cryptpad/blog/posts/Relocating-our-blog.md

 date: 2021-09-15 08:32:06
 author: Aaron MacSween
 tags:
 - infrastructure
 - open-source
 - roadmap
+summary: This is just a quick announcement to say that we've moved our blog from blog.cryptpad.fr to blog.cryptpad.org.
 ---

 This is just a quick announcement to say that we've moved our blog from **blog.cryptpad.fr** to **blog.cryptpad.org**.
 Visitors to the old URL will be automatically redirected to the new one.
 Anyone who has subscribed to its RSS feed will continue to get updates for the new address.